FrancesCoronel/personal-website-v3/content/podcast/_index.md

 ## Tech Queens is first and only podcast that focuses solely on the stories and advice shared by women of color in tech. 🎙️👑

-> **Update 01/06/2020** Season 1 has ended with 15 episodes.
+> **Update 02/10/2020** Season 1 will end with 15 episodes.
 Jamie's episode needs to be updated due to some background noise.
-A new host has been chosen for Season 2 which will be ramping up again in the next few months.
+A new host has been chosen for Season 2 which will be ramping up again sometime later in 2020.

 ---